pmean/build-website/text/pending/generative-ai-for-statistics.md

 ## Style and manner

-There's a second issue about intellectual theft beyond the theft of those developing the generative AI models.
-You can use generative AI to create original content, but in a style or manner that is so similar to the original writer or artist that it infringes on their intellectual property.
+There's a second issue about intellectual theft beyond the theft of those developing the Generative AI models.
+You can use Generative AI to create original content, but in a style or manner that is so similar to the original writer or artist that it infringes on their intellectual property.

 This is a gray area in copyright law, and many experts say that this is not a violation of copyright, but I still think this should be a concern.

 ## Plagiarism concerns

-Finally, you might find yourself accused of plagiarism if the content you get from a generative AI program was crafted too closely to a single source.
-I am unaware of any examples where this has happened, but I would encourage anyone using content from a generative AI program to run their results by a plagiarism detector before publishing it.
+Finally, you might find yourself accused of plagiarism if the content you get from a Generative AI program was crafted too closely to a single source.
+I am unaware of any examples where this has happened, but I would encourage anyone using content from a Generative AI program to run their results by a plagiarism detector before publishing it.

-Peer-reviewed journals have concerns about the use of generative AI both in the publications that they have submitted and in the peer reviews themselves.
+Peer-reviewed journals have concerns about the use of Generative AI both in the publications that they have submitted and in the peer reviews themselves.

 ## Hallucinations